 Educational psychology: advice for parents

-What happens if a concern is raised with us about your child?
+What happens when a concern is raised

 During the meeting our educational psychologist will ask you about your child's development and listen to any concerns you have.
 They will then help to make plans to help your child's progress; this is likely to include things that may be done at home and at school to help your child.